melvin014/melvin014/README.md

+## Hi, I'm Melvin
-## Hi, I'm Melvin, a Computer Science graduate interested in software engineering, machine learning and data science.
+I'm a Computer Science graduate interested in software engineering, machine learning and data science.

+## Features Projects

 <!--
 **melvin014/melvin014** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.